 One of the best things about Hua Hin is that the seafood is abundant and cheap.
 You can get a delicious seafood dinner feast for two at a quarter of the price compared to back home at the Hua Hin Night Markets.
 Other popular things to do while you are in Hua Hin include visiting the open-air handcrafts Cicada Markets, soaking in panoramic views from the top of Khao Takiab Mountain and exploring the Phraya Nakhon Cave.

 15. Khao Sok National Park

-Khao Sok National Park is a little off the beaten track, but is becoming increasingly popular as more and more travelers discover the incredible beauty that awaits them.
+Khao Sok National Park is a little off the beaten track, but it has started to become increasingly popular recently as more and more travelers started to discover the incredible beauty that awaits them.
 Just three hours north of Phuket, this stunning spot boasts towering limestone cliffs, a stunning network of lakes, villages full of treehouses, colourful forests and abundant wildlife.

 The area is comprised of two main sections: Khlong Sok town and Cheow Lan Lake.
 The town (or village) is small, rustic and basic, though it does have everything visitors may need, including several restaurants, a supermarket and plenty of hotels.
 Many of the hotels sit upon the river, where you can spot monkeys and tropical birds, and some feature ‘treehouse’ style rooms, where visitors can stay amongst the boughs of the surrounding forest.

 Khlong Sok is also a great place to stay to take advantage of the many activities available.
 You can take a canoe tour along the river, visit a beautiful elephant (ethically!) and explore some of the hiking trails.
 There are also night safari’s, wildlife tours, river tubing and cooking classes offered, and many choose to do day trips from the village to the lakes.